Photo: Cristina Gottardi

 1. A recent study of the Medicare Better Access Scheme, by the Australian & New Zealand Journal of Psychiatry found that the large increase in the use of mental health services after the introduction of the Medicare Better Access Scheme had no detectable effect on the prevalence of very high psychological distress or the suicide rate of the Australian population.
 Anorexia has the highest rate of suicide amongst all ‘mental illness’.

 2. CBT has been heroed as an economical, quick fix solution with a large evidence base for issues such addiction, anxiety, depression, and eating concerns.
-However, long-term, there is a less than a 50% success rate in eating disorder recovery.
+However, long-term, there is a less than a 50% success rate in eating disorder treatment recovery.

 Women’s Health NSW states that ‘outcomes based medical models supported by many governments are primarily concerned with ‘getting rid’ of problems rather than caring for the whole person (2002).